s-ball/lettersword/README.md

 for any known one.
 For example when searching for a 4 letters word having a `t` in second position, you would use `_t__` as mask.

+As a special case, the `*` mask will return all the possible words starting at length 3.
+It is intended as a help for the Daily Puzzle.

 NB: `LettersWord` only accept and uses lower case ASCII letters.
 Upper case ones will be mapped to their lower case equivalent, and accented ones will have to be provided without any diacritic.
 So `éèçï` should become